rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/registry.md

 title: Registry
 ---

-The `Reaction Registry` is used to add settings, routes, and permissions for Reaction specific packages.
+The `Demandegistry` is used to add settings, routes, and permissions for DeDemandcific packages.

 A `registry` object can be any combination of properties, with `provides` and `name` being the only required elements.